Tensor Kernel Recovery for Spatio-Temporal Hawkes Processes: Introduction

-In this paper, we present a new approach to estimate the general influence functions for spatio-temporal Hawkes processes by formulating it as a tensor recovery problem.
-The location dependent influence function is parameterized as a tensor kernel.
-We further assume a low-rank structure for the tensor kernel as a low-rank approximation to the true influence functions.
-We estimate the tensor kernel using maximum likelihood with constrained Fourier transformed nuclear norm (TNN) on the tensor, which leads to a convex optimization problem.
-Theoretical performance guarantees are presented for squared recovery error.
-We also present a computationally efficient algorithm based on the alternating direction method of multipliers (ADMM) to solve the optimization problem.
-We demonstrate the efficiency of our estimation procedure with numerical simulations.
-Note that our approach is different from the previous works \cite{bacry2020sparse,zhou2013learning} since we consider the influence function as a tensor kernel in the discrete-time and discrete location set-up.
+The main purpose of this paper is to propose a discrete Hawkes process model, which is derived from the spatio-temporal Hawkes process approximation.
+More precisely, spatio-temporal influence functions for the Hawkes process are first parameterized as a low-rank tensor kernel in our model.
+Then, an approach to estimate the tensor kernel is presented using maximum likelihood with constrained Fourier transformed nuclear norm on the tensor, which leads to a convex optimization problem.
+We also prove theoretical performance guarantees for the squared recovery error.
+It is shown that the squared recovery error of our model converges to 0 at the rate of $O(\ln K/\sqrt{K})$ as the number of samples in time horizon $K$ increases to infinity.
+To solve the optimization problem, a computationally efficient algorithm is designed based on the alternating direction method of multipliers (ADMM).
+The computational efficiency of our estimation procedure is illustrated with numerical simulations of synthetic and real data.
+We emphasize that our approach is different from the previous works \cite{bacry2020sparse,zhou2013learning} since the influence function is considered as a tensor kernel in the discrete-time and discrete location set-up.

 The rest of the paper is organized as follows.
-Section 2 presents the problem setup.
+Section 2 presents our model and the problem setup.
 Section 3 contains the main theoretical performance upper bound.
-Section 4 proposes an ADMM based algorithm to solve the optimization problem.
+Section 4 proposes an ADMM-based algorithm to solve the optimization problem.
 Section 5 contains the numerical study, and finally, Section 6 concludes the paper.
 The proofs are delegated to the Appendix.